InfoBridge: Mutual Information estimation via Bridge Matching: Discussion

 We believe that our work paves the way for new directions in the estimation of MI \textit{in high dimensions}.
 This has potential real-world applications such as text-to-image alignment \citep{wang2024IT_alignment}, self-supervised learning \citep{bachman2019DIM_across_views}, deep neural network analysis \citep{butakov2024lossy_compression}, and other use cases in high-dimensional settings.

 Moreover, our approach offers opportunities for extension by exploring alternative types of bridges within reciprocal processes, for instance, variance-preserving SDE bridges \citep{zhoudenoising}, or by incorporating advanced diffusion bridges techniques like time reweighting~\citep{kim2024simplereflow_thorton}.
-Finally, for long-tailed data distributions, it may be possible to integrate long-tailed diffusion techniques \citep{yoon2023score_levy}, extending the applicability of our approach.